asiventsev/project2redmine/README.md

 ## MSP project preparation

 To get msp project ready for publishing to Redmine or updating already published:
-1. Choose Task custom text field for Redmine task ID, for example Text1.
-2. Put 0 in this field for tasks to be published to Redmine.
-3. Choose Resource custom text field for Redmine team member ID, for example, Text1.
-(ID will be used to identify Redmine project team members which correspond to MSP resources.)
-(Please do not use localized names of custom fields, use english names like TextN.)
+1. P2R will keep Redmine task IDs in the Hyperlink attribute of MSP tasks.
+Put 0 to this field for tasks to be published to Redmine.
+P2R will publish these tasks to Redmine and change zeros to actual IDs and also will generate task URLs in HyperlinkAddress attribute so the hyperlink will be clickable.
+Do not forget to save the project!
-4. Set Redmine user IDs for resources to be used in Redmine as team members.
-(Memberships will be created authomatically.
-Ask Redmine admin for user IDs.)
+2. P2R will keep Redmine user IDs in the Hyperlink attribute of MSP tasks.
+Put Redmine user IDs to this field for Resources to be synchronized to Redmine.
+Redmine project memberships will be created authomatically.
+Ask Redmine admin for user IDs.
-5. Create special task in MSP project named 'Redmine Synchronization' and put Redmine synchronization settings to its Notes in YAML format according to the example:
+3. Create special task in MSP project named 'Redmine Synchronization' and put Redmine synchronization settings to its Notes in YAML format according to the example:

 <pre><code>redmine_host: 192.168.10.23
 redmine_port: 3500
 redmine_api_key: d1e693e7670b1fc79378441d485b9608e4c2dc4c
 redmine_project_uuid: uute
-task_redmine_id_field: Text1
-task_redmine_url_field: Text2
 task_default_redmine_tracker_id: 4
-resource_redmine_id_field: Text1
 resource_default_redmine_role_id: 4
 </code></pre>